 727 Collins Street,

-Registrations to attend 'Youth Futures' are now open, please register through Eventbrite.
+Registrations to attend 'Youth Futures'have now closed.

 A short guide with information about accommodation and travel in Melbourne can be found here.